bluemind-net/suggestionbox/README.md

 Any user may view suggestions, but one needs to be authenticated with Jira (actually Atlassian Crowd SSO) to vote or post.
-This is again good enought for us, but could/should be decoupled.
+This is again good enough for us, but could/should be decoupled.

 ### Usage